Affinage

 2. 1995 Medium

-Evidence Endoglycosidase H sensitivity assay and biosynthetic labeling in cultured cells
+Evidence Endoglycosidase H sensitivity assay, biosynthetic labeling and subcellular fractionation of cultured yolk sac epithelial cells

 PMID:7626048